This is a huge topic.

 Is GODHEAD a Personal Being, or is "It" an Imperonal Absolute.
 Could it be both, and can you pick your preferred inclination?
 Such has been the dillema accross cultures for millenia.

-It is hardly surprising that advocates of impersonalism dismiss with a sweep of their hand what they view as the human weakness the tendency to bring down the Divine to an anthropomorphic level.
-By definition the formless Absolute cannot be seen ; much less be confined in a body.
-The human form itself is a temporary vessel from which our formless spirit is meant to free itself after death.
-In India one of the major religious traditions, the Adwaita Vedanta school,, is a strong advocate of the impersonal view.
-Its followers consider even Divine Incarnations like Rama, Krishna, or Jesus Christ, as mere personifications of the the all pervading Absolute (the formless Brahman).
-Likewise, the major currents of Buddhism never mention a Supreme Person.
-Instead, they posit Śūnyatā (emptiness, voidness) and Anatta (non-Self, no soul) as Supreme.
+At the other end of the spectrum let us now consider the impersonal view.
+That view stands to dismiss with a sweep of the hand the temptation to bring down the Divine to our anthropomorphic level.
+Impersonalists across cultures view this tendency as a human weakness ---forgivable perhaps, but a weakness nonetheless.
+For them, by definition, the formless Absolute cannot be seen ---much less be confined in a body.
+The human form is a temporary vessel from which our formless spirit is meant to free itself after death.
+In India one of the three major schools of Hinduism ---the Adwaita Vedanta school--- is a strong advocate of the impersonal view.
+Its followers consider even divine incarnations like Rama, Krishna, or Jesus Christ, as inferior manifestations of the Absolute Brahman.
+Likewise, the major currents of Buddhism never even mention a Supreme Person.
+Instead, they posit Śūnyatā (emptiness, voidness) and Anatta (non-Self) as Supreme.

-While this website has stated at the outset that GODHEAD includes both personal and impersonal aspects of Divinity, our readers are entitled to their own leaning in the question
+As stated at the opening of this website, GODHEAD stands for both personal and impersonal aspects of Divinity.
+We believe our readers are entitled to follow their hearts and intimate conviction on this thorny issue.